Skip to main content

 }

-An Invirt application will implement this interface in a "user" class to define its properties and behaviour and allow it to interact with the rest of the Invirt Security mini-framework.
-Again, we didn't want to prescribe the attributes and features of a Principal, and we leave it to the application to do so.
+An Invirt application implements this interface in a "user" class to define its properties and behaviour and allow it to interact with the rest of Invirt Security.
+The framework doesn't prescribe additional attributes on a Principal — that is left to the application.

 Authenticator

-This component defines the logic to authenticate an HTTP request and is an interface with a single method that the application must implement.
+This component defines the logic to authenticate an HTTP request.
+It is a functional interface with a single method that the application must implement.

 fun authenticate(request: Request): AuthenticationResponse